AQUARIUM OR POND ULTRAVIOLET STERILIZATION

 If the germ cells are exposed for longer periods, they start breaking down to the molecular level (carbon, oxygen, hydrogen, nitrogen ions, etc.).

-The optimal wavelength for germicidal effectiveness is shown to be 265 NM
+While we do not know the exact microbicidal capacity of a UV Sterilizer, we do know the optimal wavelength for germicidal effectiveness is shown to be 265 NM.

 This article is quite in depth, especially when one reads all the outside references/sources.